pankaj-14oct/CakesBuyPlatform/replit.md

 ## Overview

-EgglessCakes is a specialized full-stack e-commerce platform for ordering 100% eggless cakes online in Gurgaon.
+CakesBuy is a specialized full-stack e-commerce platform for ordering 100% eggless cakes online in Gurgaon.
 The application provides a comprehensive cake ordering system focused exclusively on egg-free products, featuring category browsing, product customization, shopping cart functionality, and order management.
 Built as a modern web application with React frontend and Express backend, it offers contactless online delivery with same-day delivery options for vegetarian and health-conscious customers.

 ## System Architecture